Mars rover landing "miracle of engineering," scientists say

 LANDING ZONE OF INTRIGUE

-Curiosity touched down about 6.2 miles (10 km) from the foot of Mount Sharp, a monstrous formation of sedimentary rock that rises like a stack of cards three miles (5 km) from the floor of Gale Crater.
-Taller from base to summit than California's Mount Whitney, the tallest mountain in the continental United States, Mount Sharp crests above the northern rim of the crater.
+Curiosity touched down about 6.2 miles from the foot of Mount Sharp, a monstrous formation of sedimentary rock that rises like a stack of cards three miles from the floor of Gale Crater.
+Higher from base to summit than California's Mount Whitney, the tallest mountain in the continental United States, Mount Sharp crests above the northern rim of the crater.

+An image of the mountain in the distance was captured by one of the rover's front-mounted hazard cameras, a flat, gravel-strewn plain in the foreground and the vehicle casting a silhouetted image on the ground.

+The picture reveals that Curiosity landed virtually face-to-face with the mountain, with no obstacles between the two.
+A separate photo shot in the opposite direction shows the northwestern rim of the crater.

-Scientists believe the mound may have formed from the remains of sediment that once completely filled the basin, offering a potentially valuable geologic record of the history of Mars, the planet most similar to Earth.
+Scientists believe Mount Sharp may have formed from the remains of sediment that once completely filled the basin, offering a potentially valuable geologic record of the history of Mars, the planet most similar to Earth.

-"Our goal is not just to head for the hills," Grotzinger said.

-Added project manager Pete Theisinger, "We have a priceless asset and we're not going to screw it up."
+As project manager Pete Theisinger put it, "We have a priceless asset and we're not going to screw it up."

+After a flawless landing, the mission's surface phase was starting out as apparently trouble-free.

+Asked at an afternoon briefing if anything had yet gone wrong, mission manager Jennifer Trosper replied simply, "No."

 The rover comes equipped with an array of sophisticated instruments capable of analyzing samples of soil, rocks and atmosphere on the spot and beaming results back to Earth.